raandree/PowerShell211129/README.md

   - Debugging
     - You can create yourself debug configs for each project.
 This is stored in the ```launch.json``` file in the ```.vscode``` folder.
     > You can find more information about [debugging](https://code.visualstudio.com/Docs/editor/debugging).
+    - Breakpoints can have added expressions or hit count, which makes debugging of loops much more comfortable.
+    - The watch pane is most effective way to get an overview of you variables and their content.
+    - Use the call stack that shows you the path to the current breakpoint in your code.
+You can easily navigate back to the part of the code that called the code you are currently having the breakpoint in.
+    - Remote debugging works in the ISE by opening a script with the command ```psEdit``` in the remote machine within a interactive session.
+If the workflow to start the script remotely is more complex, you can use the cmdlet ```Wait-Debugger``` to halt the process and attache to it with ```Enter-PSHostProcess```.
+You need to know the process ID which is reflected by the variable ```$PID```.
   - Git Integration
 -	Advanced Functions
 -	Performance